 Burnout phase.
 You reach your limit and abandon your personal needs and self-care.
 At this stage, you can no longer function as you normally would.

 Habitual burnout.
 Burnout becomes a part of your everyday life and may lead to mental illnesses like depression.

 Fortunately, even if you reach the final stage, burnout doesn't last forever.
 There are ways to recover.

 How long does burnout usually last?

-How long burnout lasts varies greatly from person to person, depending on what stage you're able to catch and tackle the signs of stress.
+How long burnout lasts varies greatly from person to person, depending on what stage you're able to catch and tackle the signs of tension.
 If you've passed into the habitual burnout stage, studies suggest it can take years and even a decade to get over it.